ManaasGupta/ManaasGupta/README.md

 - 👋 Hi, I’m @ManaasGupta
 - :mortar_board: Post-Graduate in Biotechnology and Bioinformatics
+- :office: Currently working as Intern in a startup based out in Bengaluru
 - 👀 I’m interested in python, HTML,CSS and Javascript
-- 🌱 I’m currently learning python and Javascript and react
+- 🌱 I’m currently learning python and Javascript
 - :e-mail:  How to reach me : Email- manasgpt3@gmail.com

 <!---